 The choice was clear, though not simple and I decided to go to INSEAD.
 The school has an insane number of essays (by far the maximum that any other school will ask for).
 Although these essays were about me, I found them so difficult to write.
 Business schools (and that’s true for a most leadership positions across different firms as well) need some who stops to reflect on their decisions and outcomes and learn from them.
 Most of this happens subconsciously in our brains – and I think what an MBA (& also a consulting career) trains you to do is to bring it to a conscious level.

-A lady was helping me with my essays and while it was excruciating to take the time over the weekends to reflect back and make those edits, I had a lot of fun.
+While it was excruciating to take the time over the weekends to reflect back and work on the MBA essays, I had a lot of fun.
 The process and outcome solidified my decision to pursue an MBA thinking that if the admissions process is so much fun, I wonder how much more fun would the actual program be!

 Life at INSEAD